-Blosser et al. (2012) suggest that SLPs use either a standards-referenced approach or a standards-based approach to develop relevant goals and activities.
+Ehren et al. (2012) suggest that SLPs use either a standards-referenced approach or a standards-based approach to develop relevant goals and activities.
 In the standards-referenced approach, the SLP and team develop the goals and then identify the standards that best match the goals.
 In the standards-based model, the standard serves as the starting point for generating the goals and objectives.

-The English Language Arts standards present a logical starting point because they include reading, writing, speaking and listening, and language; attaining related goals requires critical communication skills.
+The English Language Arts standards present a logical starting point because they include reading, writing, speaking, and listening, and language; attaining related goals requires critical communication skills.
 To begin the process, SLPs can obtain a summary of the progression of expectations for the content areas from grade to grade and then determine the communication skills required to meet those expectations.

-At this time there are no assessments that align exactly with the communication goals of the CCSS.
+At this time, there are no assessments that align exactly with the communication goals of the Common Core State Standards (CCSS).
 Some companies are in the development phase of this process.
-Additionally, many new versions of tests are more educationally relevant (e.g., CELF) and focus on communication skills found in the Common Core.
+In addition, many new versions of tests are more educationally relevant and focus on communication skills found in the CCSS.

 This section was adapted from: